Destination – Pointe de Boveire (3212m / 10,538ft)

 |

-extreme left.
-Grand Combin, extreme back, is hidden
+left.
+Grand Combin, extreme back, is hidden in clouds.

-traverse two mountain sections southwards which joined the path trailing from La Coeur.
-The path
+mountain sections southwards which joined the path trailing from La Coeur.
+The path turned steeper with

 From Col de Lâne, the trail descent sharply through